 - Having a personal or family history of depression, postpartum depression or premenstrual dysphoric disorder (PMDD).

 - Limited social support.

-- Marital conﬂict.
+- Marital or relationship conﬂict.

 - Ambivalence about the pregnancy.